malex5335/malex5335.github.io/_posts/2022-05-13-how-i-do-peer-reviews.md

 that it won't take a long to come up with why this can't be done and those are not the same code from a technical point of view:
 * **Now** the logic implies that username is written that way, but it could change in the future
-* Calling this one username here and there is just an accident
+* Calling this one username and having the same pattern for it in both/all cases is just an accident
 * Those are 2 separate classes, so they need to implement their logic separately
 * I like to search and replace when something has to change and that way I know which parts are bound together

 Those and other reasons are often given and by their own one could argue that these are valid reasons.
-Maybe its personal preference but the moment I see the same 5 lines of code written in over 3 classes, which over time are always changed in the same exact way, I start to get furious.
+Maybe its personal preference but the moment I see the same 5 lines of code written in over 3 classes, which over time are always changed in the same exact way, I get furious.

 I would advise everybody to look for redundant parts of logic and although it's not recommended eliminating all duplicate lines one could try and test if that's a good idea.